-At 12:25 a.m.
-EST tonight (or, depending how you look at it, very early tomorrow morning), Jupiter will oppose Uranus, meaning the two planets will be directly across from each other in their orbits.
+At 07:25 a.m.
+BST tomorrow morning, Jupiter will oppose Uranus, meaning the two planets will be directly across from each other in their orbits.
 This event may usher in a period of personal enlightenment for you, shaking up your social circle in the process.

 Before making any snap decisions about the days to come, it's important to keep in mind what areas of our lives are ruled by Jupiter and Uranus.
 Where the former functions like a wise mentor, encouraging us to be kind and fair, the latter ignites our creativity and sense of originality.
 These influences aren't always in direct conflict with each other — we'd like to think we're pretty good at being kind to others and true to ourselves.
 But, when planets face off in an opposition, their differences are thrown into sharp relief.